HOW TO CLEAN A RESTAURANT KITCHEN FLOOR

 There are easy steps to clean a restaurant kitchen floor:

 Avoid more than 90% of costly slip and fall accidents with Slip Resistant Solutions' heavy-duty non slip products.
 Most one-solution-fits-all floor treatment products are too mild to cut through layers of grease.
 Commercial or restaurant kitchen floors are typically made of red or gray quarry tile.
 These porous tiles make the perfect trap for grease and soap which fills the holes and makes the floor slippery.
-Slip Resistant Solutions' products are specifically designed for tough-to-clean restaurant kitchen floors.
+Slip Resistant Solutions' products are specifically designed for tough-to-clean kitchen floor tile.

-Every non slip restaurant kitchen floor starts with a good floor degreaser
+Every non slip restaurant kitchen floor starts with a good floor degreaser cleaner:

-A good quality floor degreaser is the first step towards safe restaurant flooring.
+A good quality floor degreaser cleaner is the first step towards safe restaurant flooring.
 Before you strip the soap and grease coating, apply our Hard Surface Cleaner Degreaser with a hard bristle deck brush to return the tile to its normal, like new, state.

-Our hard surface cleaner degreaser will be the right cleaner for your restaurant kitchen floor.
+Our hard surface cleaner degreaser will be the right degreaser cleaner for your restaurant kitchen floor.
 It dilutes to treat up to 15,000 square feet so it goes a very long way.

 This product comes in packages of two or four gallons.
+Remember that you will be diluting it to the proper strength.

 Step 1.
 Sweep the floor and properly dispose of all debris.